entrope/srnx/Succinct_RINEX.md

 The per-chunk and file-level digest identifiers identify a message digest or checksum function.
-The per-chunk digest is described above; the file-level digest is calculated over the entire rest of the file.
+The per-chunk digest is described above; the file-level digest is calculated over file from the start of the SRNX FOURCC until just before the file-level digest.
 (The length of the file for the file-level digest should be derived from an external source, such as the file system that holds the SRNX file.)